-- Masters in Biological and Medical Informatics, UCSF (2019)
+- Masters in Biological and Medical Informatics, University of California, San Francisco (2020)

 - BS in Molecular Biology, Santa Clara University (2012)

-- Bioinformatics Researcher and Software Developer (Jun 2020 - present)
+- Bioinformatics Researcher and Software Developer, Independent Researcher (Jun 2020 - present)

 - Application Developer / Data Analyst, Primity Bio (Jan 2015 - Jan 2017)